b-open-io/bitcoin-auth/README.md

 ## Usage Details

-Authentication involves creating a token from the request path, a timestamp, and when a body is part of the request you also sign the SHA256 hash of the request body.
+Authentication involves creating a token from the request path, a timestamp, and the SHA256 hash of the body (when there is one).
+Two cryptographic modes are supported:

+*   **Request Path**: The `requestPath` parameter for all functions must be the full URL path that the server receives, including any leading slash and all query parameters (e.g., `/api/v1/items?category=books&page=2`).
+In an Express.js application, this typically corresponds to `req.originalUrl`.
+*   **Timestamp**: An ISO8601 formatted string.
+*   **Body Hashing**: If a request body is present, its SHA256 hash is included in the message to be signed.

 Two cryptographic modes are supported:

 * Classic 'bsm' mode uses [Bitcoin Signed Message](https://en.bitcoin.it/wiki/Message_signing)
 * Modern 'bsv' mode compliant with [BRC-77](https://github.com/bitcoin-sv/BRCs/blob/master/peer-to-peer/0077.md).